SimeonBukurov/Python_SoftUni_Work/Python_Basic/Exam/README.md

-This is the Exam which i took with 100/100 on every exercise
+This is the Exam which i got 89/100